Federal Inmate Population is now 217,051 people.

 FedCURE's Idea "Increase Federal Good Time Allowances" is the Winner in the "Top 10 Ideas for Change in America" on Change.org.

-FedCURE/CHANGE.org Discussion on the BARBER Amendment: http://www.change.org/ideas/view/increase_federal_good_time_allowances
+FedCURE/CHANGE.org Discussion on the BARBER AMENDMENT: http://www.change.org/ideas/view/increase_federal_good_time_allowances

-FedCURE has put out a call for interviews of people with cases that will benefit from the BARBER Amendment - Federal Good Time Bill.
+FedCURE has put out a call for interviews of people with cases that will benefit from the BARBER AMENDMENT - Federal Good Time Bill.

 Please contact FedCURE at: http://www.fedcure.org/contact.shtml.